pierre-rouleau/pel/doc/pel-manual.rst

 The file `pel-autocomplete.el`_ manages the activation and enabling of auto-completion systems globally and per buffer so that you can install several auto-completion packages and then select one of them either globally or per buffer.
-The slection logic does not allow more than one auto-completion mechanism to be used for a single buffer.
+The selection logic does not allow more than one auto-completion mechanism to be used for a single buffer.

 This version of PEL currently supports the following auto-completion packages: